-If you’re the owner of a Torrens title property that has a swimming pool, you need to be aware of your obligations in relation to swimming pool compliance.
-Due to the preventable drownings that occur in swimming pools in Australia, a requirement has been placed on pool owners to ensure that their swimming pools are compliant with NSW regulations.
-This blog will briefly review the compliance and who it applies to.
+If you’re the owner of a property that has a swimming pool, you need to be aware of your obligations in relation to your pool.
+Personal swimming pools must be compliant with NSW regulations.
+These regulations and who they apply to are discussed below.

 Certificate of Compliance